 If you have wider drawers, consider making a DIY utensil organizer as I did recently.
 Here's how to make yours today.

-12. Customize your drawers with dividers strips.
+12. Customize your drawers with divider strips.

 13. Organize your refrigerator with bins

-The deep acrylic bins work nicely in the freezer drawer to maximize and subdivide the space.
+The deep acrylic bins (Affiliate Link) work nicely in the freezer drawer to maximize and subdivide the space.
 But, if you have a shallow drawer and are having issues organizing it, Visit this post that shows you an easy way to organize these thin drawers.
 Below are some refrigerator bins I found on Amazon (affiliate).

 14. Hang things on the available wall to save counter space.